64studio/dibby/README.md

 ```

 You can also pass options to `debootstrap` from the dibby project config file, including the mirror to obtain the Debian packages from, the base Debian suite for your project, and any Debian packages to exclude from the build:
 ```
 CONFIG_DEBOOTSTRAP_MIRROR="http://deb.debian.org/debian"
 CONFIG_DEBOOTSTRAP_SUITE="buster"
 CONFIG_DEBOOTSTRAP_EXCLUDE="tasksel, tasksel-data"
 ```

 Please see the file [default-config](https://github.com/64studio/dibby/blob/master/default-config) for the current default options.
+You can set defaults for all your dibby projects in your local copy of this file, if that suits your needs.

 3. The _image_ is the filename of the custom Debian image you will create with dibby.

 ### Your first dibby build

 From the directory where the `dibby` script is installed (installed to `/usr/share/dibby/` when using the Debian package of dibby), we can create `mydebian.img` in the directory `~/myproject` using the configuration file `~/myproject/myconfig` as follows:
 ```
 mkdir ~/myproject
 nano ~/myproject/myconfig
 (set any custom configuration options) sudo ./dibby ~/myproject myconfig mydebian.img
 ```

-Please be aware that the step _Unpacking the base system..._ can take a long time, depending on the speed of your build machine.
+Please be aware that the step _Unpacking the base system..._ can take a long time, depending on the speed of your build host.

 ### Creating unique images